hasip-timurtas/RM-Note/README.md

 # RM-Note

-A public note application with Meteor
+A public note application with Reactjs and Meteorjs.
 Login with google account and keep your notes.
 #### Link : http://note.hasiptimurtas.com